themadan/amitness.github.io/content/articles/illustrated-self-supervised-learning.md

 ![](/images/ss-superresolution-training-gen.png){.img-center}

 GAN based models such as [SRGAN](https://arxiv.org/abs/1609.04802) are popular for this task.
-A generator takes a low-resolution image and outputs a high-resolution image using fully convolutional network.
-The actual and generated images are compared using both mean-squared-error and content loss to imitate human like quality comparison.
-A binary-classification discriminator takes an image and classifies whether it's an actual high resolution image(1) or a fake generated superresolution image(0).
-This interplay between the two models leads to generator learning to produce images wth fine details.
+A generator takes a low-resolution image and outputs a high-resolution image using a fully convolutional network.
+The actual and generated images are compared using both mean-squared-error and content loss to imitate human-like quality comparison.
+A binary-classification discriminator takes an image and classifies whether it's an actual high-resolution image(1) or a fake generated superresolution image(0).
+This interplay between the two models leads to generator learning to produce images with fine details.
 ![](/images/ss-srgan-architecture.png){.img-center}

-Both generator and discriminator learn semantic features which can be used for downstream tasks.
+Both generator and discriminator learn semantic features that can be used for downstream tasks.

 **Papers**:
 [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802)